 - Every school year, Central Catholic students are given over $2 million in financial aid and tuition assistance.

-- Students4Students, Central Catholic's student led fundraiser, raises close to $300,000 yearly for tuition assistance.
+- Students4Students, Central Catholic's student led fundraiser, raises more than $250,000 yearly for tuition assistance.

 - Half of our student population receives financial assistance in the form of financial aid, scholarships, and grants.

-- While 73% of our students are Catholic, the beliefs and traditions of the remaining 27% of our students are respected and welcome.
+- While 66% of our students are Catholic, the beliefs and traditions of the remaining students are respected and welcome.

 Rich Program of Co-Curricular Activities